AGlegendery/elapsed_time/README.md

 # elapsed_time
-# this module measures the execution time of the code⏱️
+# this module measures the elapsed time of the code⏱️
 and this good for you want to build a downloader bot or even big calculator

 how it works